-Next, you will prep your sandals by dampening the cloth and wiping off the excess dirt on your footbed.
+Next, prep your sandals by dampening the cloth and wiping off the excess dirt from the footbed.
 Unstrap sandals.
 Use circular motions and try not to use an excess amount of water.
-The footbed will get very dark, as seen in the picture.
+The footbed will get very dark, as seen in the picture above.

 Step 3: Form Paste

-After your Birkenstocks are slightly wet, we are going to mix the baking soda and water to make a cleaning paste.
+After your Birkenstocks are damp, mix the tablespoons of baking soda and water to make a cleaning paste.
 Combine 2 tbsp of baking soda and 1 tbsp of water in a small cup.
-Mix until a paste forms that is about the consistency of a hair gel.
+Mix until a paste forms.
+The paste should be similar to a glue consistency.

 Step 4: Cleaning

 Now, use the old toothbrush to apply the paste to the footbed of your sandal.
-The paste should be similar to a soup consistency.
 The white paste may turn brown, but that just means it’s working!
 Again, use circular motions with your toothbrush to work the paste into the shoe.
-Make sure to focus on the heavy-wear areas, like around the toes.
-You will have some of your paste left over, but this can be used at a later time.
+You will have some of your paste left over, but this can be reused for future cleanings.

 Step 5: Remove Excess Paste

 Grab your cloth and re-wet again if necessary.
-When it is damp, use the cloth the wipe off the baking soda paste.
+Use the damp cloth to wipe off the baking soda paste.

 Step 6: Drying